kwhite2/git/lessons.md

 # Review of the Command Line

-During this workshop, you'll be communicating with GitHub from our local machine via the command line (terminal, bash).
+During this workshop, you'll be communicating with GitHub from your local computer via the command line (the Terminal or the Git Bash on Windows).
 This section reviews some of the basic commands that will also be used in this workshop.

 In addition to the command line, you'll be using your text editor and your browser.
 Before continuing, its important that we clearly distinguish between these three different spaces or environments:
-- Your plain text editor where you'll be writing your syllabus in Markdown is on your local machine.
+- Your plain text editor where you'll be writing your syllabus in Markdown is on your local computer.
-- That syllabus is intiailly saved in a git-enabled repository on your local machine.
+- That syllabus is intiailly saved in a git-enabled repository on your local computer.
-- Your browser is where you'll be uploading your repository to GitHub.
+- Your browser is where you'll be uploading your repository to GitHub, a cloud service.
-- Your terminal is where you'll be communicating with GitHub to send the repository and project files back and forth between the web and your hard drive.
+- Your terminal is where you'll be communicating with GitHub to send the repository and project files back and forth between the cloud (which you can view through the GitHub website) and your hard drive.

-Because you'll be moving between these three spaces throughout the workshop, you may want to use (command + tab) or (ctrl + tab) to move quickly between the three windows on your desktop.
+Because you'll be moving between these three spaces throughout the workshop, you may want to use (<kbd>command</kbd> + <kbd>tab</kbd>) or (<kbd>ctrl</kbd> + <kbd>tab</kbd>) to move quickly between the three windows on your desktop.

 ## Accessing the Terminal

-### Mac OS
+### macOS

-Press the space bar and the command key at the same time and type `terminal`.
-Press `Enter`.
+Hold the <kbd>command</kbd> key and press the <kbd>space</kbd> bar at the same time to bring up the "Spotlight Search" window.
+Type `terminal`, followed by <kbd>enter</kbd> to quickly open the Terminal.

 ### Windows

-Press the Windows button on your keyboard.
-When the search menu pops up, type `git bash` and press `Enter`.
+Press the <kbd>Windows</kbd> button on your keyboard.
+When the search menu pops up, type `git bash` and press <kbd>enter</kbd>.

 ## Practice Navigating the Command Line

-In this session, we will be making a syllabus and using Git to keep track of our revisions.
-Let's create a Git project folder.
+If you don't feel comfortable navigating your hard drive through the command line, here is a short section catching you up. _If you feel fairly comfortable using the command line, you can skip this section, and go straight to [the next one](#making-a-git-project-folder)._

-You can create the folder anywhere on your hard drive by typing the following into your terminal and hitting `Enter`.
+You can create the folder anywhere on your hard drive by typing the following into your terminal and hitting <kbd>enter</kbd>.

 ```console
 $ cd <directory-name>
 ```

 Let's practice this command by using it to take us to our Desktop.
-Type the following command into your terminal and hit `Enter`.
+Type the following command into your terminal and hit <kbd>enter</kbd>.

 ```console
 $ cd Desktop